Deepesh316/SolrNet/Documentation/Facets.md

 ### Querying by field
 Querying by field is handled by the `SolrFacetFieldQuery` class.
 Results are available through the `FacetFields` property.

-Example: print all categories sorted by popularity.
+Example: This will print all categories sorted by popularity.

 ```c#
 ISolrOperations<Document> solr = ...